Xynous/Oxide-Installer/README.md

 # Development status:

-The Project/ Development status is complete.
+The Projects Development status is complete.

 # Notes